VK (service): DDoS attacks on sites

 Because the social network is one of the most popular and visited sites in runet, its visits can be used to make DDoS attacks on smaller sites.

 VK performed DDOS attacks on certain sites, making users' browsers send multiple requests to the target site without their consent.
 The targets were the Runet Prize voting page in 2008 and the CAPTCHA-solving service antigate.com in 2012.
 It was done by inserting an iframe and a piece of JavaScript code which periodically reloaded the iframe.
 As a countermeasure, antigate was detecting whether iframe was loaded from VK and if it were antigate had redirected request to xHamster, a pornography website.
 VK needed to cease the attack due to the site's use by children.
 VK tried to use XMLHttpRequest to solve this problem, but had forgotten about the same-origin policy.
 They succeeded in stopping the attack, though there were many ways to solve the problem with redirect.

 Durov's dismissal

-Durov was dismissed as CEO in April 2014 after he had failed to retract a letter of resignation.
-Durov contended that the resignation letter was an April fools prank.
-Durov then claimed Vladimir Putin's allies had, in effect, taken over the company, and suggested his ousting was the result of his refusal to hand over personal details of users to the Russian Federal Security Service and his refusal to shut down a VK group dedicated to anti-corruption activist Alexei Navalny.
+Durov was dismissed as CEO in April 2014 after he failed to retract a letter of resignation which he contended had been an April Fools' Day prank.
+Durov then claimed Vladimir Putin's allies had, in effect, taken over the company, and suggested his ousting was the result of his refusal to hand over personal details of users to the Russian Federal Security Service and to shut down a VK group dedicated to anti-corruption activist Alexei Navalny.